Monitor-Break/Additions/README.md

 Additions is licensed under a [MIT License](https://opensource.org/licenses/MIT) with an inserted [Commons Clause](https://commonsclause.com/).

+**The common clause was added to prevent people simply taking the things we have coded and selling them.
+Using Additions in commercial products is fully in line with the license.**

 A plain-text version of the license is included in the repository.

 # Installation